 - The archive remains complete and the file you selected is placed in the directory of your choice.

-The way that extracting works has changed in recent versions, so may feel strange to someone recently working with KDE3.
 There are two ways that you can control the Extraction.

 - When viewing the archive within Ark, use Ctrl-E .
 This gives you a navigable tree where you can select your destination. button on the toolbar or